-The Sacramento County Office of Education (SCOE) recognized linguistic accomplishments on May 6, honoring students who attained a high level of proficiency in English plus at least one other language.
+The Sacramento County Office of Education (SCOE) recognized linguistic accomplishments yesterday, honoring students who earned the new California State Seal of Biliteracy.
+The distinction goes to seniors who meet specific criteria to demonstrate competency in English plus another language.

 Students demonstrate English competency by scoring at the “proficient” level or higher on the California Standards Test in English language arts and earning good grades in all high school English classes required for high school graduation.
 In addition, students must demonstrate competency in another language by taking a four-year course of study in a world language or pass a test such as the Advanced Placement exam.